kavidey/NeoObscura/docs/documentation.md

 <!-- TODO: Make this an actual reference format -->
 # Acknowledgements
-Prof. Brake for all of his help, support and teaching as we attempted this crazy project.
+Profs.
+Josh Brake and Tina Smilkstein for all of their help, support and teaching as we attempted this crazy project.
 Sean Hodgins for inspiring us to do this in the first place.

 # Inspiration
 The inspiration for this project came from a simlar project found [here](https://www.youtube.com/watch?v=PaXweP73NT4).